Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

    $cargo concordium build --schema-json-out "/some/path/"

-If using ``cargo concordium`` version 2.7.0 or newer then the schema can be output in base64 format that is currently supported in the browser wallet.
+If using ``cargo concordium`` version 2.7.0 or newer then the schema can be output in base64 format that is currently supported in the |bw|.
 When building the contract use ``--schema-base64-out FILE``, where ``FILE`` is a path and filename.
 The path must exist and the file will be created in following command